 Have you ever clicked the link to a Craigslist ad of something you were previously looking at, only to find it was deleted, flagged, or an error message?
 Well, by taking advantage of “offline mode”, you can see its original contents, pictures and all!

-Update: Law enforcement, SIU, private investigators, and regulators can use Craigslist Power Search to find old Craigslist ads.
+Update: Law enforcement, SIU, government, private investigators, and industry regulators can use Harmari Search for Craigslist to find old, deleted or expired Craigslist ads.

 So here’s where you start: go to the link that is giving the error:

 When you visit a website for the first time, the browser stores all the pictures, the webpage code and everything related to rendering the page in its cache.
 By going into Offline Mode, you are effectively cutting off your Internet connection and loading the website from your computer’s memory, stored in the cache.

 Browsing the cache from your address bar

 If you don’t have the link to the Craigslist ad, then there’s still a chance to look through the cache on your Internet Explorer browser to retrieve the ad.
 Just go into the address bar, erase everything else, and type in “craig”.
 Do not press Enter, and do not click anything.
 Just type those letters in.
 You’ll get a set of “close matches” based on Internet Explorer guessing what you’re trying to type.